 Modern multi-processor system-on-chip (MPSoC) designs are rapidly increasing in complexity.
 These designs are characterized by large bandwidth requirements and massive data sets which must be stored and accessed from memories, especially for applications in the multimedia and networking domains.
-The communication architecture in such systems, which must cope with the entire inter-component traffic, not only impacts performance considerably, but also consumes a significant chunk of the design cycle [1-2].
-Another major factor influencing performance is the memory architecture, which can occupy up to 70% of the die area [3].
+The communication architecture in such systems - which must cope with the entire intercomponent traffic - not only impacts performance considerably, but also consumes a significant chunk of the design cycle [1-2].
+Another major factor influencing performance is the memory architecture, which can occupy upto 70% of the die area [3].
 Estimates indicate that this figure will go up to 90% in the coming years [4].
-Since memory and communication architectures have such a significant impact on system cost, performance and time-to-market, it becomes imperative for designers to focus on their exploration and synthesis early in the design flow, with the help of efficient design flow concepts such as those proposed in platform-based design [6].
+Since memory and communication architectures have such a significant impact on system cost, performance and timeto-market, it becomes imperative for designers to focus on their exploration and synthesis early in the design flow, with the help of efficient design flow concepts such as those proposed in platform-based design [6].

 Traditionally, in platform-based design, memory synthesis is performed before the communication architecture synthesis step [7-11].
 While treating these two steps separately is done mainly due to tractability issues [5][12], it can lead to sub-optimal design decisions.
 Consider the example of a networking MPSoC subsystem shown in Fig. 1(a).
-The figure shows the system after HW/SW partitioning, with all the IPs defined, including memory which is synthesized based on data size and high-level bandwidth constraint analysis.
-Fig. 1(b) shows the traditional approach where communication architecture synthesis is performed after memory synthesis, while Fig. 1(c) shows the case where memory and communication architectures have been co-synthesized.
-Now let us consider the implications of using a cosynthesis methodology.
+The figure shows the system after HW/SW partitioning, with all the IPs defined, including memory which is synthesized based on data size and highlevel bandwidth constraint analysis.
+Fig. 1(b) shows the traditional approach where communication architecture synthesis is performed after memory synthesis, while Fig. 1(c) shows the case where memory and communication architectures have been co-synthesized using the COSMECA approach.
+Now let us consider the implications of using a co-synthesis framework.
 Firstly, the co-synthesis approach is able to detect that the data arrays stored in Mem1 and Mem2 end up sharing the same bus, and automatically merges and then maps the arrays onto a larger single physical memory from the library, thus saving area.
 Secondly, the co-synthesis approach is able to merge data arrays stored in Mem3 and Mem5 onto a single memory from the library, saving not only area but also eliminating two busses, as shown in Fig. 1(c).
 However, Mem5 cannot share the same bus as Mem3 (or Mem4) in Fig. 1(b) because the access times of the pre-synthesized physical memories are such that they cause traffic conflicts which violate bandwidth constraints.
-Thirdly, due to the knowledge of support for out-of-order (OO) transaction completion [14] by the communication architecture, the co-synthesis approach is able to add an OO buffer of depth 6 to Mem4, which enables it to reduce the number of ports from 2 to 1, thus saving area, while still meeting bandwidth constraints.
-It is thus apparent that the co-synthesis approach is able to make better decisions by taking the communication architecture into account while allocating/mapping data arrays to memory components, which reduces the cost of the system.
+Thirdly, due to the knowledge of support for out-of-order (OO) transaction completion [14] by the communication architecture, the cosynthesis approach is able to add an OO buffer of depth 6 to Mem4, which enables it to reduce the number of ports from 2 to 1, thus saving area, while still meeting bandwidth constraints.
+It is thus apparent that the COSMECA cosynthesis approach is able to make better synthesis decisions by exploiting the synergy and interdependence between the memory and communication architecture design spaces, to reduce the overall cost of the synthesized system.